sirkris/Reddit.NET/README.md

 * Users
 * Widgets
 * Wiki

-See https://github.com/sirkris/Reddit.NET/blob/develop/README.md for a list of all currently supported endpoints accessible via the models.
-Since all the supported models can be accessed via one or more controllers, it is unlikely that you will ever need to call the models directly, at least in any production application.
-But the option is there should the use case arise.

 Ratelimit handling also occurs in the model layer.
 If it's less than a minute, the library will automatically wait the specified number of seconds then retry.
 This can be easily tested using the LiveThread workflow tests.
 If it's more than a minute, an exception will bubble up and it'll be up to the app developer to decide what to do with it.
 Reddit.NET has a built-in limit of no more than 60 requests in any 1-minute period.
 This is a safety net designed to keep us from inadvertantly violating the API speed limit.